top of page

 Prerequisites

-The SQL Vulnerability Assessment service needs permission to the storage account to save baseline and scan results.
+The SQL Vulnerability Assessment service needs permission from the storage account to save baseline and scan results.
 There are three methods:

 Use Storage Account key: